 “At Walgreens, our purpose is to help people live more joyful lives through better health,” said Jordan Steves, Director of Retail and Pharmacy Operations at Walgreens.
 “The mission of the American Heart Association aligns with our corporate philosophy.”

-This June 12 – 26 over 1000 Walgreens locations across West Virginia, Virginia, Pennsylvania, New York, New Jersey, Ohio, Maryland, Delaware, and Washington, DC will provide shoppers the opportunity to donate in a quick and easy way to support the mission of the American Heart Association.
-This year, the company is doing so in honor of Brooklyn Graves, the first child of Registered District Manager of Pharmacy & Retail Operations at Walgreens, Kristen Graves.
+This June, over 1000 Walgreens locations across West Virginia, Virginia, Pennsylvania, New York, New Jersey, Maryland, Delaware, Washington, DC and South Carolina will provide shoppers the opportunity to donate in a quick and easy way to support the mission of the American Heart Association.
+Walgreens in New Jersey, Eastern PA and New York State will be participating from June 7-20 and stores in West Virginia, Virginia, Western PA, Maryland, Delaware, Washington, DC and South Carolina will be participating from June 15-28.
+The company is doing so in honor of Brooklyn Graves, the first child of Area Healthcare Manager Area 105 at Walgreens, Kristen Graves.
 Graves has shared her family’s story to raise awareness of congenital heart defects, the need for continued research funding as well as supportive resources the American Heart Association offers.